Description

 Appearance

 Aiden is very easy to spot, his pale blonde hair, rich blue eyes, and angular features only rivaled by the dark freckles that paint the skin of his cheeks and travel up into his hairline.
 His skin is soft, and he has no scars visible when he is fully dressed, his fingernails manicured and his hands soft and free of callouses.
 His hands themselves he seems to take care of as much as his face, strong, but deft and nimble, soft and slender, clearly meant for music over mining.
 His skin is rather pale, and he's often worried about catching a burn.
-He keeps himself bathed regularly, available to him, being used to staying in saloons and hotels over tents and camps.
+He keeps himself bathed regularly, travelling into town often to pay for a bath, even if he has to rob to get the money for it, he has a high value on staying clean and hates to remain dirty for any period of time.
 He is religious about keeping his hair slicked back nicely with a can of pomade, and if he's out, he's likely to be prioritizing nothing else but replenishing himself with a new can.
 Likewise, he always takes the time to darken the skin around his blue eyes with charcoal, drawing more attention to their stark color.

 Scars

-Aiden has three scars on his body, none of which are visible in his normal attire, but would be under any circumstances which such parts of his body were exposed.
+Aiden has three types of scars on his body, none of which are visible in his normal attire, but would be under any circumstances which such parts of his body were exposed.

 The Cross: The most prominent of his marks is the scar in the shape of a cross over his left breast.
 It clearly cut into the muscle when it was made, but seems not to have been healed through any help of proper stitches, the skin pocks down along the length of the scar, bumpy and ridged, and against his pale skin, the pink mark stands out quite clearly.